 - Excessive tearing

-Call your vet if your pet displays any of these serious issues.
+Call your emergency vet in Nashville if your pet displays any of these serious issues.

 Insect stings are a medical concern most common during the summer months but can happen any time of year.
 An unfortunate sting in the wrong place can make your pet very itchy.